 IKEA DIY Built In Hack Using IKEA Cabinets And Shelves

-I’ll admit it’s taken me forever to get around to answering, but I had to really dig through old photos for this one.
-As in dig out old computers that are currently sitting in the old computer cemetery in the garage kind of digging. – oh wait, the computer cemetery doesn’t exist now that we’ve completely decluttered and organized our garage!
+I’ll admit it’s taken me forever to get around to answering this, mostly because I had to dig through old photos... as in, dig out the old computers that sat in our "computer cemetery" in the garage – oh wait, the computer cemetery no longer exists thanks to our garage declutter and organization project!

 Free Design room guidePin